PUBLISHED January 4th, 2019 06:00 am | UPDATED February 9th, 2020 07:32 pm

-The shuttering of Unlisted Collection’s modern Australian restaurant Blackwattle barely a year into opening was shocking; after all, its sister restaurant Automata – also an Unlisted Collection restaurant by the same Chef Clayton Wells in Sydney – has done and continues to do rousingly well.
-At the time of announcing its closure, the hospitality group also made a point to mention a new concept was coming…and we were mighty pleased to see Head Chef Aitor Jeronimo Orive (whom we recognised from Iggy’s Singapore), who was probably just as excited to introduce his interpretation of Basque cuisine to us.
+The shuttering of Unlisted Collection’s modern Australian restaurant Blackwattle barely a year into opening was shocking; after all, its sister restaurant Automata – also an Unlisted Collection restaurant by the same Chef Clayton Wells in Sydney – has continued to do rousingly well.
+When announcing its closure, the hospitality group also made a point to mention a new concept was coming…and we were mighty pleased to see Head Chef Aitor Jeronimo Orive (whom we met previously from Iggy’s Singapore), who was probably just as excited to introduce his interpretation of Basque cuisine to us.

 The Madrid-born chef, whose family hails from Basque country in Spain, cut his culinary chops in some of the best kitchens in the world including The Fat Duck and Mugaritz; and it shows in his seven-course tasting menu ($115++ per person) that’s available during both lunch and dinner.